Flash3388/FRC-Vision-Template/README.md

 In addition, there are custom vision options:
 - `ExtraVisionOptions.SELECTED_CAMERA`: index for which camera to show. depending on the `VisionType` used this might affect vision or simply affect what is shown by the MJpeg server
+- `ExtraVisionOptions.COLOR_SPACE`: color space used in the color filtering.
+The `MIN`/`MAX` options available for use depend on the amount of dimensions in the space.
-- `ExtraVisionOptions.HUE_MIN`: min hue value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM1_MIN`: min value for the first dimension in the color filtering
-- `ExtraVisionOptions.HUE_MAX`: max hue value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM1_MAX`: max value for the first dimension in the color filtering
-- `ExtraVisionOptions.SATURATION_MIN`: min saturation value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM2_MIN`: min value for the second dimension in the color filtering
-- `ExtraVisionOptions.SATURATION_MAX`: max saturation value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM2_MAX`: max value for the second dimension in the color filtering
-- `ExtraVisionOptions.VALUE_MIN`: min value value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM3_MIN`: min value for the third dimension in the color filtering
-- `ExtraVisionOptions.VALUE_MAX`: max value value for the color filtering
+- `ExtraVisionOptions.COLOR_DIM3_MAX`: max value for the third dimension in the color filtering

 ## Robot Interaction